AirVantage/airvantage.github.io/_posts/blog/2013-12-20-airvantage-parse.markdown

 });
 ~~~

-This code will create a new entry in the "Thing" table of your Parse application with the given uid and the current user.
-You can add more logic to perform more validation or complex queries.
+This code will create a new entry in the "Thing" table of your Parse application with given uid and current user.
+You can add more logic to perform more validation or more complex queries.

 ### Update the "get" method
-Now objects are linked to users we can update the "get" cloud function in order to validate the user have access to this object.
+Now objects are linked to users we can update the `get` cloud function in order to validate the user have access to this object.
-Update the "get" function in your main.js file:
+Update the `get` function in your main.js file:

 ~~~ javascript
 Parse.Cloud.define("get", function(request, response) {